raygun101/MarkupKit/README.md

         <UILabel weight="3" text="Three"/>
     </LMColumnView>

-Weights in `LMRowView` are handled identically, but in the horizontal direction.
+Weights in `LMRowView` are handled similarly, but in the horizontal direction.

 ## LMSpacer
 A common use for weights is to add flexible space around a view.
 For example, the following markup centers a label vertically within a column: